 How to connect Spring Batch to a database?

-Spring Batch can be connected to any database of your choice; however, we are using MYSQL.
+Spring Batch can connect to any database of your choice; however, we are using MYSQL.
 You can download the community version for free as it will meet your requirements.
-Once the set up is installed, you will need to develop a database and a user that has permissions to communicate with that database.
-You need to launch mysql from the command line, from MySQL’s bin directory and implement the following code-
+Once the setup installed, you will need to develop a database and a user that has permissions to communicate with that database.
+You need to launch MySQL from the command line, from MySQL’s bin directory and implement the following code:

 create database spring_batch_example; create user 'sbe'@'localhost' identified by 'sbe'; grant all on spring_batch_example.* to 'sbe'@'localhost';